firefly-iii/docs/new-docs/support/error_codes.md

 **200005**

-You have no access to this function because you don't have the "owner"-role.
+You have no permission to use this function because you don't have the "owner"-role.

 **200006**